Travel guide

 How to activate (and deactivate) O2 Travel

-Activation is done from the customer area or the O2 app, and in many cases the add-on is applied automatically as soon as your mobile connects to a foreign network.
-This is convenient, but it's also a source of surprises: it can activate without you realizing it as soon as you land.
+Activation is done from the customer area or the O2 app, and in many cases, the bundle is automatically applied as soon as your mobile connects to a foreign network.
+That's convenient, but it's also the source of surprises: it can activate without you realizing it as soon as you land.

-When you return home, check in the app that the add-on has been deactivated to avoid carrying over charges for a future trip you weren't expecting.
+Upon returning home, check in the app that the add-on has been deactivated so you don't incur charges on an unexpected future trip.

 Advantages and disadvantages

-The great advantage of O2 Travel is its convenience: you keep your number, your calls, and you don't have to install or configure anything new.
+O2 Travel's big advantage is convenience: you keep your number, your calls, and you don't have to install or configure anything new.
 For a short trip without wanting complications, it's a defensible option.
 That's its true value.

-The downsides are the accumulated cost and lack of control over spending.
-As it's a daily fee, the more days you spend abroad, the more you pay, without a fixed cap like a data plan.
-In addition, the included data is usually limited, and exceeding it triggers surcharges or speed reductions just when you most need the map or translator.
+The drawbacks are the accumulated cost and the lack of control over spending.
+As it's a daily fee, the more days you spend away, the more you pay, without a fixed ceiling like a data plan.
+In addition, the included data is usually limited, and exceeding it triggers surcharges or speed reductions just when you need the map or translator most.

-• Pros: same number, zero configuration, and charged only on days of use.
+• Pros: same number, zero configuration, and billing only on days of use.

-• Cons: daily price that skyrockets on long trips, limited data, and reliance on your operator for each destination.
+• Cons: daily price that skyrockets on long trips, limited data, and dependence on your operator for each destination.

 O2 Travel vs. a travel eSIM

-Activation Automatic or in the app Scan a QR, 1 minute
+Activation Automatic or via app Scan a QR, 1 minute

 Your usual number Yes Yes, for WhatsApp and data calls

-The key difference: with an eSIM, you know the total price before traveling and you don't depend on your operator's zones.
-You can see the detailed showdown in eSIM vs. roaming.
+The key difference: with an eSIM, you know the total price before traveling and don't depend on your operator's zones.
+You can see the detailed comparison in eSIM vs. roaming.

 Who benefits from each option?

 If your trip lasts more than three days, you're going to an expensive destination (United States, Japan, Southeast Asia) or you want to know exactly how much you're going to pay, the eSIM clearly wins.
 You install the profile in a minute, keep your number for WhatsApp, and arrive with active data without depending on O2's bill.
-If you have another O2 line, you may also be interested in comparing it with our guide on O2 roaming and the eSIM for O2 customers.
+If you have another O2 line, you'll also be interested in comparing it in detail with the eSIM for O2 customers, which explains how to combine both without losing your number.

 Frequently asked questions

-How much does the O2 Travel add-on cost per day?
+How much does the O2 Travel bundle cost per day?

 Does O2 Travel work within the European Union?

-Within the EU, you browse with your included gigabytes due to the "roam like at home" regulation, without extra charges.
-The O2 Travel add-on is designed for destinations outside the European area, such as the United Kingdom, Switzerland, the United States, or Asia, where standard roaming would be much more expensive.
+Within the EU, you browse with your included data due to the "roam like at home" regulation, without surcharge.
+The O2 Travel bundle is designed for destinations outside the European area, such as the United Kingdom, Switzerland, the United States, or Asia, where standard roaming would be much more expensive.

 Does it activate automatically upon arrival abroad?

-In many cases, yes: the add-on can be applied automatically as soon as your mobile connects to a foreign network.
-That's why it's advisable to check your roaming settings before leaving, so it doesn't activate unexpectedly and incur a charge you hadn't anticipated.
+In many cases, yes: the bundle can be applied automatically as soon as your mobile connects to a foreign network.
+That's why it's advisable to review your roaming settings before leaving, so it doesn't activate unexpectedly and generate a charge you hadn't planned for.

-Is O2 Travel better or a travel eSIM?
+Is O2 Travel or a travel eSIM better?

-For a one or two-day getaway with light usage, the add-on is convenient.
-For trips longer than three days or expensive destinations, an eSIM is usually much cheaper and gives you a fixed price before traveling, with no surprises on your bill or reliance on the operator's zones.
+For a one or two-day getaway with light usage, the bundle is convenient.
+For trips longer than three days or expensive destinations, an eSIM is usually much cheaper and gives you a fixed price before traveling, with no surprises on the bill or dependence on the operator's zones.

 Can I use my same number with an eSIM?